cloudrobotics/cloudrobotics.github.io/iccr2017/visa.md

 You can request a Letter of Invitation here.

-If you have specific questions, please email cloudrobotics.iccr@gmail.com.
+If you have specific questions, please email <a href="mailto:cloudrobotics.iccr@gmail.com">cloudrobotics.iccr@gmail.com</a>.